DongChen06/Papers/README.md

 # Meta Learning

 ## Meta Learning
-- MAML: Finn, Chelsea, Pieter Abbeel, and Sergey Levine. **"Model-agnostic meta-learning for fast adaptation of deep networks."** International Conference on Machine Learning.
+- (MAML): Finn, Chelsea, Pieter Abbeel, and Sergey Levine. **"Model-agnostic meta-learning for fast adaptation of deep networks."** International Conference on Machine Learning.
 PMLR, 2017.
-- Reptile: Nichol, Alex, Joshua Achiam, and John Schulman. **"On first-order meta-learning algorithms."** arXiv preprint arXiv:1803.02999 (2018).
+- (Reptile): Nichol, Alex, Joshua Achiam, and John Schulman. **"On first-order meta-learning algorithms."** arXiv preprint arXiv:1803.02999 (2018).
 - PEARL: Rakelly, Kate, et al. **"Efficient off-policy meta-reinforcement learning via probabilistic context variables."
 International conference on machine learning.** PMLR, 2019.
 - MAML++: Antoniou, Antreas, Harrison Edwards, and Amos Storkey. **"How to train your MAML."** arXiv preprint arXiv:1810.09502 (2018).

 - MQL: Fakoor, Rasool, et al. **"Meta-q-learning."** arXiv preprint arXiv:1910.00125 (2019).
+> First, we show that Q-learning is competitive with state-of-the-art meta-RL algorithms if given access to a context variable that is a representation of the past trajectory.
+Second, a multi-task objective to maximize the average reward across the training tasks is an effective method to meta-train RL policies.
+Third, past data from the meta-training replay buffer can be recycled to adapt the policy on a new task using off-policy updates.

 -

 ## Meta MARL